 Outstanding Baker – Greg Wade of Publican Quality Bread

-Wade has been nominated in the same category two years in a row.
+Wade has been nominated in the same category three years in a row.
 In 2017, he told us how James Beard, the man, had influenced him, and shared his favorite Beard recipe.

 Outstanding Bar Program – Lost Lake

 Check, Please! has never been to this tropical tiki bar hidden away in Logan Square.
 It's a World's 50 Best Bar and was named Best Cocktail Bar in America last year.

 Outstanding Restaurateur – Kevin Boehm and Rob Katz of Boka Restaurant Group